Tuesday, July 2, 2013

 ( continued ... )

 For reference, we are about 25k from Stresa on the road along the lake.
 It cannot be seen, but Stresa is all the way far off in the distance in the background of the photo below.

-Then happened the best surprise of the day: An offer to see the castelli up close!
+Then the best surprise of the day: An offer to see the castelli up close!
 From our own private yacht! :-) I felt as if I were in Venezia ...
-A gondola, and Ivan, our very strong gondolier.
+A gondola, and a very strong gondolier.

 He did not sing, unfortunately, although I did ask.

-The castles are still in the midst of some sort of reconstruction, but no works happening on Sunday.
-It's still a bit unknown what final plan the Borromeo family has for them.
+The castles are still in the midst of a reconstruction, but no works happening on Sunday.
 Right now they are clearly ruled not by Borromei, but by a kingdom of seagulls.